-Basically the rules allow for one late payment per tax year without a penalty being charged, but if payments are made late on two or more occasions the penalties range from between 1% and 4%.
-Additional penalties may be charged where payments are outstanding for more than six months and again if any payment is still outstanding after twelve months.
+Basically the rules allow for one PAYE late payment per tax year without charging a penalty, but if payments are late on two or more occasions the penalties range from between 1% and 4%.
+Additional PAYE late payment penalties may be charge where payments are outstanding for more than six months and again if any payment is still outstanding after twelve months.

 The range of penalties based upon the number of late payments in the tax year are as follows:

-Jones Ltd also fails to make its PAYE payments for January, February and March 2012 on time.
-That makes 6 defaults in all, but the first (i.e. June 2011) is ignored.
+Jones Ltd also fails to make its PAYE payments for January, February, and March 2012 on time.
+That makes 6 defaults in all, but the first (i.e. June 2011) goes to the blind eye.
 The penalty is therefore 2% of the PAYE due for 5 months, less any penalty charged earlier for the same year.
 So if the total PAYE due for July and August 2011 and January – March 2012 was £50,000, the second penalty will be £1,000 minus £132.50 already charged = £867.50.

 Tax paid more than 6 months or 12 months late

-Any payments outstanding on 19 April following the end of the tax year will also incur a late payment interest charge (and from April 2012 interest charges are proposed to be due with effect from the due date, i.e. normally 19th of the following month).
+You need to strictly follow PAYE penalties and interest.
+Any payments outstanding on 19 April following the end of the tax year will also incur a late payment interest charge (and from April 2012 interest charges are to be due with effect from the due date, i.e. normally 19th of the following month).

 The new penalty regime applies not just to monthly (or in some cases quarterly) PAYE & NIC payments, but also to: